dsp-jetpack/JetPack/doc/deployment_guide.md

 2. Total number of CPU sockets should be 2 per compute nodes.
 3. NUMA and Hugepages settings should be enabled in the .ini file.
 4. Extra NICs:
-    Two extra Intel XXV710 NICs in the compute nodes are attached.
+    Two extra Intel XXV710/Mellanox Connect X-5 NICs in the compute nodes are attached.
 For Dell EMC PowerEdge R640, OVS-DPDK NICs are plugged in PCI Slot 1 and 2 and for Dell EMC PowerEdge R740xd, OVS-DPDK NICs are plugged in PCI Slot 4 & 5.

 ##### System Requirements